wu-lab-egio/EGIO/README.md

 # EGIO

 EGIO (Exon Group Ideogram based detection of Orthologous exons and Orthologous isoforms) is aimed to detect orthologous exons and isoforms within pre-defined orthologous gene pairs.
+EGIO uses a dynamic programming strategy to do isoform alignment, with a reciprocal BLASTN result to guide the whole process.

 # Requirement
 (1) EGIO required python packages pandas and numpy, to install pandas and numpy in terminal